.

 Back at the juniper bushes

-Recently, I had once again walked the Velhorst transformation walk, when, at the end, I paused with the person who was with me by the juniper bushes at the final spot of the walk, near the large beech tree.
-These are not the juniper bushes that play a role in the transformation walk.
+Recently, I had once again walked the Velhorst Crystalline Nature Walk, when, at the end, I paused with the person who was with me by the juniper bushes at the final spot of the walk, near the large beech tree.
+These are not the juniper bushes that play a role in the Crystalline Nature Walk.
 We weren’t standing directly by the beech tree, which lies just off the path, nor by the large oak tree opposite it, which is also a little further from the path.
 We were standing by the juniper bushes that border the path and surround the large oak tree.
 I had stood at this spot before, and at the time I had sensed that these bushes wanted me to come back for them at some point because they had something to tell me.
 I told this to the person who was with me.
-I added that I didn’t want to do that now because it was all becoming too much for me after the transformation walk.
+I added that I didn’t want to do that now because it was all becoming too much for me after the Crystalline Nature Walk.
 But this was the reason I focused on these bushes for a moment.
 Immediately, the words ‘pineal gland’ and ‘eyes’ were presented to me in German.
 I wrote them down because I know myself; I tend to forget things like that.
 I told the bushes that I would return soon to hear what they wanted to say, and we moved on.

 Complete acceptance